 How much can I afford to spend on a smartphone?

 How much can I afford for a monthly phone bill?

 Do I have the time to monitor my child’s phone activity?

-Is my child ready for a phone?
+Is my child ready for a smartphone?

-|These questions will help you determine if your child is ready for their starter phone- and this is the first step.
+|Quick Tip: The above questions will help you determine if your child is ready for their starter phone- and this is the first step.

-Tip #2- Find the perfect phone
+Tip #2- Find the Perfect Phone

-If you still feel that now is the best time to buy your child a phone, the next step is to find the right phone based on your child’s age and your budget.
+If you still feel that now is the best time to buy your child a phone, the next step is to find the right phone based on your child’s age and budget.
 There are plenty of options for a kid’s first phone.
 Let’s take a look into this further.

-Best phones for kids based on age
+Best phones for kids based on age-

 If your child is still little, you may want to consider a phone alternative such as a Walkie Talkie that is also a GPS tracker.